Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Introduction

 A constant steady state $\CSS=(\Cun,\Cus,\Cuf)$ undergoes diffusion-driven instability (DDI) if it is stable in the corresponding ODE system ($\Ds=\Df=0$) but loses stability when diffusion is introduced.
-For reaction–diffusion–ODE models, nonlinear (in)stability of a bounded steady state follows directly from its linear (in)stability \cite[Theorems 3.3 and 3.7]{KMMü23}.
-Linear stability reduces to the spectral analysis of the operator $\L=D\Delta+J$, with spectral bound $s(\L) = \sup_{\lambda\in\sigma(\L)} \Re \lambda$.
-For a bounded steady state $\NSS$, the spectrum of $\mathcal{L}$ can be decomposed as
+For reaction--diffusion--ODE models, nonlinear (in)stability of a bounded steady state follows directly from its linear (in)stability \cite[Theorems 3.3 and 3.7]{KMMü23}.
+Linear stability reduces to the spectral analysis of the operator $\L=D\Delta+J$, with spectral bound